EML Vaindlo: History

 EML Vaindlo (M416) was built in West-Germany, at the Krögerwerft shipyard in Rendsburg for the Bundesmarine as Undine.
 The vessel was launched on the 16 May 1966 and entered service a year later in 1967.
 The German Navy decommissioned her in 2002 and gave the ship to the Estonian Navy who renamed her Vaindlo.
 Vaindlo was decommissioned with EML Olev in 2005.
 Then they were sold in 2008 to private owners, they both stood "abandoned" in Tallinn Seaplane Harbor till Vaindlo was towed to Hara Submarine Base in 2018.
 Then she was stripped of her superstructure in 2020.
-She is currently half sunken in Hara harbour.
+In 2022 she was half sunken in Hara harbour.
+As of summer 2026, the hull of Vaindlo remains next to the pier at the former Hara Submarine Base almost completely submerged.